-Agreements in the PCA stem from the traditional notion of a meeting of the minds in the Philippine Civil Code on contracts.53 As a rule, the perfection of a contract requires the meeting of the minds of two parties.54 Section 4(b) PCA's definition of an agreement is "any type or form of contract, arrangement, understanding, collective recommendation or concerted action, whether formal or informal, explicit or tacit, written or oral."
+Agreements in the PCA stem from the traditional notion of a meeting of the minds in the Philippine Civil Code on contracts.
+As a rule, the perfection of a contract requires the meeting of the minds of two parties.
+Section 4(b) PCA's definition of an agreement is "any type or form of contract, arrangement, understanding, collective recommendation or concerted action, whether formal or informal, explicit or tacit, written or oral."

 Nevertheless, while this concept traces its evolution along Philippine civil law tradition, a parallelism can be found with established EU cases which defines agreements of such nature.
 For example, CJEU and ECJ jurisprudence for such terms are established.
-Landmark EU cases such as ICI/Dyestuffs tackled the power of an entity" and that parent entity may be held liable for the subsidiary's anticompetitive actions; See Elf Aquitane SA v.
-European Commission, Joined Cases T-299/08 and T-343/08, EU:T:2011:217 (2011); Akzo Nobel NV v.
-Commission, Case C-97/08 P, ECR I-08237 (2009).
+Landmark EU cases such as ICI/Dyestuffs tackled the notion of a concerted practice.
+Cases such as Woodpulp II, and Polypropylene were concerned with oral agreements.
+However, for a concurrence of wills, further study and development needs to be taken into account.